seanmcilroy29/sean/TS/RMSS.md

 Record cannot be mistaken for an OBU Header byte.
 ```

 The **_version_** field indicates the version of the AV1CodecConfigurationRecord.
-The value SHALL beset to 1 for AV1CodecConfigurationRecord.
+The value SHALL beset to 1 for AV1CodecConfiguration Record.

 The **_seq_profile_** field indicates the AV1 profile and SHALL be equal to the seq_profile value from the *Sequence Header OBU*.